jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-05.md

 He ordained the year and into sections he divided it;

-For the twelve months he fixed three stars.
+For the 12 months he fixed 3 stars.

 After he had ... the days of the year ... images,
-He founded the station of Nibir [the planet Jupiter] to determine their bounds;
+He founded the station of Nibiru [the planet Jupiter] to determine their bounds.

 That none might err or go astray,
-He set the station of Bel and Ea along with him.
+He set the station of Bel and Ea [Enki] along with him.

 He opened great gates on both sides,
 He made strong the bolt on the left and on the right.